 In this article:

-Cayenne peppers, also known as red hot chili peppers, are widely known and utilized peppers that originally were harvested from South and Central America.
-Today, they are also farmed in multiple tropical areas.
+Cayenne peppers, also known as red hot chili peppers, are widely known and utilized peppers that come in a wide variety of colors and shapes.

 The variations in color help identify how high they score on the Scoville Scale, which measures the pungency of peppers.
 Red and yellow cayenne peppers tend to score higher than the young green ones.

 Despite their fiery heat, and the low spice tolerance of many, cayenne peppers have become a topic of interest due to their nutritional and nutraceutical properties.
-(1)